-There at least 4 education assistance programs administered by the Department of Veterans Affairs that you can apply for at the Midwest College of Oriental Medicine.
-Visit www.gibill.va.gov for detail on how to apply.
+There are at least 4 educational assistance programs administered by the Department of Veterans Affairs that you can apply for at the Midwest College of Oriental Medicine.
+Visit http://www.benefits.va.gov for detail on how to apply.

 - Chapter 30 – Montgomer GI Bill – Active Duty